 The Environmental Law Center is the administrative hub of Vermont Law and Graduate School's environmental law programs and houses both faculty and administrative offices.
-The LLM in Environmental Law, LLM in Energy Law, LLM in Food and Agriculture Law, LLM in Animal Law, Summer Session, and environmental dual degree programs are run by the ELC in partnership with the Vermont School for the Environment.
+The LLM in Environmental Law, LLM in Energy Law, LLM in Food and Agriculture Law, LLM in Animal Law, Summer Session, and environmental dual degree programs are run by the ELC in partnership with the Maverick Lloyd School for the Environment.
 The ELC also sponsors speakers and conferences throughout the year.
 The Environmental Law Center's programs include: the Animal Law and Policy Institute, the Center for Agriculture and Food Systems, the Environmental Advocacy Clinic, the Environmental Justice Clinic, the Environmental Tax Policy Institute, the Institute for Energy and the Environment, the Tuholske Institute for Environmental Field Studies, and the U.S.-Asia Partnerships for Environmental Law.

 Ext.
 1371 Courtney Collins, Assistant Director Ext.
+1287 Dee Gish, Executive Assistant Ext.
 1304 Donna Kowalewski, Environmental Communications Specialist Ext.
-1338 Anne Linehan, Staff Director Ext.
-1136 Jennifer Rushlow, Faculty Director
+1338 Anne Linehan, Director Graduate Programs and Staff Director, Environmental Law Center Ext.
+1627 Christophe Courchesne, Interim Faculty Director

-FAMILY LAW CLINIC CENTER FOR LEGAL SERVICES, 2^{ND} FLOOR 190 CHELSEA ST., SOUTH ROYALTON, VT
+FAMILY LAW CLINIC

+CENTER FOR LEGAL SERVICES, 2ND FLOOR 190 CHELSEA ST., SOUTH ROYALTON, VT

 This Clinic provides students with opportunities to appear and argue cases in court on behalf of live clients.
 Students are able to hone their litigation skills by appearing in Relief from Abuse hearings as well as divorce and parentage cases.
-In addition, the Family Law Clinic provides many opportunities for students to interview and counsel clients, and negotiate with opposing counsel/parties.
+In addition, the Family Law Clinic provides many opportunities for students to interview and counsel clients and negotiate with opposing counsel/parties.
 The Family Law Clinic contains the Children First!
 Legal Advocacy Project, the Domestic Violence Project, and the Family Law Project.
 The Children First!
 Legal Advocacy Project provides representation to children caught up in high-conflict family law cases in Windsor, Orange, and Washington Counties.
 The Children First!
 Legal Advocacy Project is the only program in Vermont providing free, direct, legal representation to children in these difficult situations.
 The Domestic Violence Project at the South Royalton Legal Clinic provides legal representation to victims of domestic violence.
 We provide representation at Relief from Abuse proceedings, divorce, parentage, and juvenile matters.
 Through the Family Law Project, we provide consultations and representation in divorce and parentage matters.

 Ext.
-1500 Chester Harper JD'20, SRLC Fellow

-Ext.
-1500 Mary Mason JD'19, Project Director and Visiting Professor of Law

-Ext.
-1500 Amanda Murphy, Program Coordinator
+1500 Chester Harper JD'20, Visiting Professor of Law Ext.
+1500 Mary Mason JD'19, Project Director and Visiting Professor of Law Ext.
+1500 Amanda Murphy, Office Manager